iechor/docs/content/engine/security/protect-access.md

     -H=0.0.0.0:2376
 ```

-To connect to Docker and validate its certificate, provide your client keys,
+To connect to iEchor and validate its certificate, provide your client keys,
 certificates and trusted CA:

 > **Tip**
 >
-> This step should be run on your Docker client machine.
+> This step should be run on your iEchor client machine.
 As such, you
 > need to copy your CA certificate, your server certificate, and your client
 > certificate to that machine.
 { .tip }